-The following Stock Performance Graph and related information shall not be deemed "soliciting material" or "filed" with the Securities and Exchange Commission, nor should such information be incorporated by reference into any future filings under the Securities Act or the Securities Exchange Act except to the extent that we specifically incorporate it by reference in such filing.
+The following Stock Performance Graph and related information shall not be deemed "soliciting material" or "filed" with the Securities and Exchange Commission, nor should such information be incorporated by reference into any future filings under the Securities Act of 1933 or the Securities Exchange Act of 1934, each as amended, except to the extent that we specifically incorporate it by reference in such filing.

-This graph compares total cumulative stockholder return on our common stock during the period from September 30, 2010 through September 30, 2015 with the cumulative return on the NYSE Stock Market Index (U.S. Companies) and a Peer Issuer Group Index.
+This graph compares total cumulative stockholder return on our common stock during the period from September 30, 2009 through September 30, 2014 with the cumulative return on the NYSE Stock Market Index (U.S. Companies) and a Peer Issuer Group Index.
 The peer issuer group consists of the companies identified below, which were selected on the basis of the similar nature of their business.
-The graph assumes that \$100 was invested on September 30, 2010, and any dividends were reinvested on the date on which they were paid.
+The graph assumes that \$100 was invested on September 30, 2009, and any dividends were reinvested on the date on which they were paid.